MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-classify-protect.md

 When you use File Explorer to classify and protect your files, if one or more of the labels appear dimmed, the files that you selected do not support classification.
 For these files, you can select a label only if your administrator has configured the label to apply protection.
 Or, you can specify your own protection settings.

+> [!NOTE]
+> Some files, such as executable files and your Windows folder, are automatically excluded from classification and protection, because changing them might stop your PC from running.
+Although you can select these files, they are skipped as an excluded folder or file.
+>
+> For more information, see [File types supported by the Azure Information Protection unified labeling client](clientv2-admin-guide-file-types.md).

 **To classify and protect a file by using File Explorer**:

 1. In File Explorer, select your file, multiple files, or a folder.
 Right-click, and select **Classify and protect**.
 For example: